 Then later, they're a great way to improve your vocabulary and learn the sentence structure of real conversation.
 It turns out to be pretty different from the “pen is on the table” textbook version.

-And you're in luck as an Italian learner because Italy has produced a great many TV shows that won’t just be helpful, but also fun to watch, which is the key for fast learning.
+And you're in luck as an Italian learner because there are many famous Italian TV shows that won’t just be helpful, but also fun to watch, which is the key for fast learning.

-So in this article, I’ve gathered a list of series you can get into to improve your Italian.
+So in this article, I’ve gathered a list of Italian TV shows to watch to improve your Italian.
 Get the popcorn ready and prepare to have fun as you learn with this selection of the 12 best Italian TV shows for all levels.

 By the way if you want to learn Italian through stories, not rules then you're going to love Italian Uncovered, where you learn with my innovative StoryLearning® method.
 Click here to find out more and try out the method for free.